EmmaO4/test/README.md

 # test
 Test repo for Github literacy

-using to test Java constructs and ideas
+using to test Java constructs and ideas -- assorted principles of CS.